 What is MCP?

-MCP servers are lightweight programs that expose specific capabilities through the standardized protocol.
-They act as intermediaries between Cursor and external tools or data sources.
+MCP servers expose capabilities through the protocol, connecting Cursor to external tools or data sources.

 TransportExecution environmentDeploymentUsersInputAuth